sokra/rawact/README.md

 with react: 126 KiB

+### Demo 2

+There is also a demo in the `app/` folder.
+Install dependencies in root and `app`.
+Run `yarn build`.
+Open `index.html`.

+There is a performance example which is able to render 10000 non-pure elements a couple of times faster than React.js.

 ## How does it work?

 1. It replaces all imports to `react` and `react-dom` with rawacts own runtime (that's much smaller).